 Abolish the Drug War Coalition New Jersey brought dozens of advocates, policy experts, and impacted voices to the Statehouse in Trenton to demand action.

-They gathered yesterday on the 50th anniversary of President Richard Nixon’s declaration of the War on Drugs to publicize a report analyzing the drug war and their policy recommendations to end it.
+They gathered yesterday.
+It was the 50th anniversary of President Richard Nixon’s declaration of the War on Drugs.
+They publicized a report analyzing the drug war and their policy recommendations to end it.

 Fifty people gathered on the steps of the Statehouse Annex to represent each year of the War on Drugs.

 “The War on Drugs is a war on us.
-It is a war on our communities.
 It is a war on our families.
-It is a war on our loved ones, and it has failed to make us any healthier or safer,” New Jersey Policy Perspective Brandon McKoy said.
+It has failed to make us any healthier or safer,” New Jersey Policy Perspective Brandon McKoy said.

 McKoy said New Jersey spent almost $12 billion on the War on Drugs over the last ten years.